intel-analytics/ipex-llm/docs/readthedocs/source/doc/DLlib/QuickStart/scala-getting-started.md

  --class class_name
  jar_path
 ```
-For more detail about how to run BigDL scala application, please refer https://bigdl.readthedocs.io/en/latest/doc/UserGuide/scala.html
+For more detail about how to run BigDL scala application, please refer to [Scala UserGuide](../../UserGuide/scala.md)